dzooli/docker-jenkins-stack/README.md

 #### Create Python Virtual Environment step

-Create another parametrized **Freestyle Job** named **PythonVenvActivate** similar to the previous but without source code management.
+Create another parametrized **Freestyle Job** named _PythonVenvInit_ similar to the previous but without source code management.

 Declare the parameter name as **VENV_WORKSPACE_DIR** which should be used in the build process.